 From the 45-inch Background Fabric cut…

 - Six 2¼ X 42-inch strips.
 These are the Binding Strips.
 Put these aside until the Binding section of the pattern.

 - A rectangle 60 inches wide X 68 inches tall.
 This is the Backing Fabric, which you can put aside until the Baste section.

 Half Square Triangles

-Gather all of the 4 7/8-inch square pieces, both in Liberty and in Muslin.
+Gather all of the 4 7/8-inch square pieces, both in the Contrast Color and Background Fabrics.

 You will chain piece together all of the 4 7/8-inch squares for a total of 52 Half Square Triangles.
 Here’s how…

 Note: Please be sure to also read our Chain Piecing Tutorial, if this is your first time chain piecing.